MODARTT ORGANTEQ - User Manual

 There is no such a clear classification for reed stops since the variabitity of pipe shapes is more important.
 Lets mention some important pipe shape:

-• trumpet or conical: strong and powerfull sound reminding the trumpet
+• trumpet or conical: strong and powerful sound reminding the trumpet

 • clarinet or cylindrical: softer sound reminding the instrument of the same name